ScaleFT/chainjwt/README.md

 [![Build Status](https://travis-ci.org/ScaleFT/chainjwt.svg?branch=master)](https://travis-ci.org/ScaleFT/chainjwt)

-`chainjwt` is a Go librarty for validating a JWT based on a trust assertion from another JWT.
+`chainjwt` is a Go library for validating a JWT based on a trust assertion from another JWT.

 This structure allows for: